-This section refers to all exterior wooden decks.
+Decks This section refers to all exterior wooden decks.
 This section describes the warranty standards for typical characteristics and occasional problems associated with wooden decks.
 Decks are not warranted with the exception of structural integrity.
 This refers to both pressure treated and preserved type wood products.
 6. Deck boards and pickets split and crack DEFICIENCY: Deck boards or railing pickets are splitting and cracking.
 STANDARD: Decking boards and pickets are prone to split and or crack as part of the drying out process.
-This may be kept to a minimum with prope care and maintenance.
-BUILDER CORRECTION: No action will be taken.
-If exception applies, repair as needed.
+This may be kept to a minimum with proper care and maintenance.